Urban Data Analytics

 Course objectives

-The aim of this course is to equip participants with a basic tool set that will capacitate them to work with data and interpret results for testing and refining theory as well as supporting evidence-based policy making.
+The aim of this course is to equip participants with a basic tool set that will enable them to conduct quantitative and qualitative data analyses.
+More specifically, after following UDA participants will have achieved the following learning objectives:

-• Be able to use and explain the main tools of descriptive data analysis and visualisation and apply these in practice using statistical software.
+• Employ the main tools of descriptive data analysis and visualization.

 Course content